Literary-IITT/Literary-IITT.github.io/content/events/Essay Writing Competition.md

 - The submissions can either be in English or Hindi.
 - There is no hard and fast word limit as such, but the preferable limit is 600-800 words.
 Note that this will NOT be a criterion for judging.
 - Participants will have one week time to submit their writings, starting from 4th August 2021.
-The last date to make a submission is 11th August 2021.
+The last date to make a submission is 11th August 2021. *(Deadline extended to 14th August)*
 - The submission will be through a Google Form.
 Participants can either type out the essay and send the document in a .pdf/.docx format, or the participants can also manually write the essay in legible handwriting, and send the scanned document.

 ****